How to Establish a Strong Cybersecurity Culture During a Pandemic

 When it comes to your employees, provide them with external hard drives to backup their files.
 Also, administer checklists of what to do if they trigger or suspect a security breach.
 As we mentioned above, cybersecurity training plays a huge role in your disaster recovery plan.
 Having multiple protocols in place and always being prepared will prevent catastrophic data loss and a stronger security culture, especially during a pandemic like COVID-19.
 Check out the response to the current coronavirus (COVID-19) pandemic.

-3) Set Roles and Boundaries
+Set Roles and Boundaries

 Setting roles and boundaries is imperative to the safety and efficiency of any company, however, it’s especially important during more vulnerable times like a pandemic.
 It’s essential to establish who is responsible for training employees, who they report to for security concerns, and who is in constant communication with your cloud service provider.
 Make sure to also establish and limit who has access to company passwords, credit card information, important physical files, and even who can access your social media channels.
 These are all key ingredients to a strong cybersecurity culture and overall business model.

-4) Require Strong Passwords and Multi-Factor Authentication
+Require Strong Passwords and Multi-Factor Authentication

-Lacking strong passwords means that there’s a higher chance for a hacker to enter a network that your employee is remotely working in, which ultimately means your entire network and organization is at risk.
+Lacking strong passwords means that there’s a higher chance for a hacker to enter a network that your employee is remotely working in, which ultimately means your entire network and organization are at risk.
 That is why strong passwords are a must-have for any business.
 When having employees create passwords, provide a list of requirements that their passwords must meet to ensure consistency across the board.

 Additionally, Multi-Factor Authentication should be instilled in your employee’s login processes.
 This could look like verification codes, security questions, or one-time tokens.
 Requiring both strong passwords and multi-factor authentication are simple yet effective ways to reduce the likelihood of cybercriminals infecting your network and will increase your overall security and pandemic plan.

-Why Cyber Sainik Should be a Part of Your Cybersecurity Culture
+Why Cyber Sainik Should be a Part of your Cybersecurity Culture

 Aside from preventative cloud solutions like Disaster Recovery as a Service (DRaaS) and Security as a Service (SECaaS) to ensure top-of-the-line security throughout your business, Cyber Sainik also comes equipped with professionals who can offer security consulting.
 This can include having conversations about implementing efficient cybersecurity training and helping you set roles and boundaries throughout your organization.